Pedro Paulet: Diplomatic work

 Paulet first served as chancellor of the Consulate of Peru in Paris.
-He was named as the Peruvian Counsel in Antwerp in 1902, and served in the role for a few years.
+He was named as the Peruvian Consul in Antwerp in 1902, and served in the role for a few years.
 Paulet designed a liquid-fueled "rocket engine" for the Avión Torpedo aircraft, with the proposal being in complete contrast to the intellectual interest in gunpowder rockets at the time.
 He would spend decades seeking funds for the project, though he ultimately did not find donors.

 In 1904, he became the first director of the Escuela Nacional de Artes y Oficios, later known as the Instituto Superior Tecnológico Público José Pardo, after returning to Peru.
 He would review European institutions to develop a curriculum and purchase equipment for the school.
 President José Pardo y Barreda would also task Paulet with constructing the Goyeneche Hospital, directing the El Peruano newspaper and reviewing new ships for the Peruvian Navy.
 He wrote about a proposed military submarine in September 1909.
 Encouraging Minister of War Pedro Muñíz to create an aviation organization after observing the feats of aircraft in Europe, Paulet would help found the National Pro-Aviation League, which would later be developed into the Peruvian Air Force.
 Paulet would provide a framework to head of the National Pro-Aviation League, Juan Bielovucic, focusing on providing aircraft to defend Peru.

 After knowing that he would not attain his dream of making a space vehicle while living in Peru, he decided to return to Europe.
-Leaving Peru in 1910, Paulet married Louise Constance Wilquet Genion, in Brussels after returning to Europe to serve as the Counsel of Peru in Amsterdam.
+Leaving Peru in 1910, Paulet married Louise Constance Wilquet Genion, in Brussels after returning to Europe to serve as the Consul of Peru in Amsterdam.
 Paulet and Louise would later have seven children together; Margarita, José, Héctor, Pedro, Cecilia, Luis and Megan.
 During World War I, Paulet would mainly live in Paris and the health of his family would struggle due to the war, with two of his children, Margarita and José, dying due to ailments.

 The Paulet family would move to London in 1920 following the deaths of their children in an effort to recover from the tragedy, with Paulet opening a successful toy factory with funding from friends.
-President Augusto B. Leguía would then appoint him as the counsel in Dresden, Germany in 1921, with Louise selling all the family's shares for the you company.
-He would be moved to Amsterdam in 1923 and a year later in 1924, he was named the Counsel of Peru in Stavanger and Chargé d'Affaires in Oslo.
+President Augusto B. Leguía would then appoint him as the consul in Dresden, Germany in 1921, with Louise selling all the family's shares for the toy company.
+He would be moved to Amsterdam in 1923 and a year later in 1924, he was named the Consul of Peru in Stavanger and Chargé d'Affaires in Oslo.